-The GGF (Glass and Glazing Federation) is a Government approved body who exist to assist homeowners and their members.
-The GGF represents over 60% of the UK home improvement industry by turnover.
+The Glass and Glazing Federation (GGF) is a Government approved body who exists to assist both UK homeowners and their members.
+The GGF represents over 60% of the home improvement industry by turnover.
 The GGF's opinion is also regularly sought by Government on Regulation and Consumer issues.

 Deposits placed with GGF Members are protected by the GGF's independent Deposit Indemnity Scheme, which safeguards deposits up to £12,500 or 50% of the contract price, whichever is lower.
-Hazlemere Window Company Ltd also provide every UK homeowner who has windows and/or doors fitted with a ten year IBG (Insurance Backed Warranty) as part of their package.
-This IBG is underwritten by the Glass and Glazing Federation.
+Hazlemere Windows also provide every windows and doors customer with a ten year IBG (Insurance Backed Warranty) as part of their package which is underwritten by the Glass and Glazing Federation.